k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 1. Click **Show/Hide Columns** to open a popup window displaying the list of available fields for each task.
-Fields in green are displayed by default.
+The marked fields are displayed by default.

 2. To display additional fields, click the fields.